superlinked/VectorHub/docs/building_blocks/data_sources/readme.md

 It’s important, therefore, to understand what different types and combinations of data are available, and what they make possible – both generally and in your specific instance.
 You need a data map.

-## The data map - A Mosaic of Data Types and Combinations
+## The Data Map - A Mosaic of Data Types and Combinations

 An organization’s data is rarely uniform.
 Instead, the data landscape of any organization is a mosaic that can be characterized in terms of its velocity (ranging from stream to batch data), its modality / type (spanning structured to unstructured data), and its sources (originating from in-house systems and/or third-party providers).

 Where your data falls along these three dimensions (velocity, modality, source) determines what you can do with it – that is, what use cases you can accommodate, and how you should configure your data retrieval stack to meet your objectives.
-In order to shape your data retrieval stack optimally, you need to build a mental model of your available data and understand its potentialities.
+In order to shape your data retrieval stack optimally, you need to build a mental model of your available data and understand its potential.

 ### Example: Pinterest technology stack